Killer Constable: Reception

 Killer Constable has been lauded as Chih-Hung Kwei's masterpiece and one of the best movies to emerge from the Shaw Brothers studio.
 Author Stephen Teo labels it as "... one of the best Shaw Brothers wuxia films of the eighties..." in this book 'Chinese Martial Arts Cinema – The Wuxia Tradition' and movie critic John White of the Digital Fix argues 'This is one of the best films Shaw Brothers ever made'.
 The Hong Kong Film Critics Society included Killer Constable in their list of "The Best 200 Chinese-language Films".

+Promotional movie still with bottom row insets illustrating the distinctive nighttime sword-action scenes and a background image of a scene not included in the Hong Kong-released version of Killer Constable.

 Contemporary reviews, such as those in the popular Hong Kong movie magazine City Entertainment, praise the carefully crafted atmosphere through set photography and martial arts arrangements.

 In a modern review, Matthew Le-feuvre of cityonfire.com gives the film a 9/10 rating and finds that "the real beauty is within the film’s iconography".
 Similarly, Grady Hendrix notes that the cinematography of Lee San-Yip shows a "style that found its strength in his harshly geometric compositions, stylized lighting, and Lee’s uncanny ability to shoot coherent action in near-total darkness."

 A less favorable view was given by 135 readers of LoveHKFilm.com who voted 'Killer Constable' to place 100 in a Top 100 Hong Kong Films of the Eighties.

 More critical reviews argue the movie has an uneven quality, in particular finding the fight choreography lacking.
 However, film critic David Chute praises the sword battle scenes in the 1993 issue of Asian Trash Cinema.